Serial and Lot Inventory with Multiple Units of Measure

 Serial Numbered Items and Lot Numbered Items

-After you set up units of measure on an item, you can edit the units, but not the units type.
+After you set up units of measure on an item, you can edit the units, but you can't change the units type.

 You can add line items to the following transactions using units of measure: